Certifying rings of integers in number fields: Verifying Rings of Integers

+In this section, we introduce a crucial theorem that can be used to establish local maximality and forms the basis for the certificate discussed in Section \ref{secnon}.

-For this section, let $R$ be a PID, $Q$ its fraction field, and $K$ an $R$-algebra.
-Consider two $R$-subalgebras of $K$, denoted by $\OO$ and $\OO_m$, which are free and finite as $R$-modules, have the same rank, and satisfy $\OO \subseteq \OO_m$.
-The primary case of interest to keep in mind is: $R = \ZZ$, $K$ is a number field, and $\OO_m = \OO_K$.
+Let $R$ be a PID, $Q$ its fraction field, and $K$ an $R$-algebra.
+Consider two $R$-subalgebras of $K$, denoted by $\OO$ and $\OO'$, which are free and finite as $R$-modules, have the same rank, and satisfy $\OO \subseteq \OO'$.
+The primary case of interest to keep in mind is: $R = \ZZ$, $K$ is a number field, and $\OO' = \OO_K$.

-To construct a proof of $\OO = \OO_m$ we follow the strategy described in the previous section by establishing $\pi$-maximality for every prime $\pi$ of $R$.
+To construct a proof of $\OO = \OO'$ we follow the strategy described in the previous section by establishing $\pi$-maximality for every prime $\pi$ of $R$.
 The main result we use is based on a theorem due to Pohst and Zassenhaus \cite[Lemma 5.53]{pohst}, which underpins the widely used \emph{Round-2 algorithm} for computing rings of integers \cite[Algorithm 6.1.8]{Cohen}.

 For $I$ and ideal of $\OO$, we define the \emph{multiplier ring} of $I$ by $r(I) = \{ x \in K \mid xI \subseteq I\}$.
 It is an $R$-subalgebra of $K$ which contains $\OO$.
 We formalized this definition as